cvyl/country-flag-svg/README.md

 # country-flag-svg

 Lightweight loader for country flag SVG files.
-Designed for compatibility and simplicity, it helps map locale inputs directly to their corresponding country flag SVG.
+Designed for compatibility and simplicity, it helps map country codes directly to their corresponding flag SVG.

 ## Features

-- Efficient, direct mapping of country codes to SVG flags.
+- Direct mapping of country codes to SVG flags
-- Support for a wide range of locales.
+- Support for commonly used country codes
-- Straightforward integration into existing projects.
+- Browser and Node.js compatible
+- No emoji dependencies (works on all platforms)

 ## Installation